Welcome to the website of the

 Find out more about some of the events from my year as well as the organisations, groups and individuals I have met that actively help Cumbria, its people and its communities to thrive.

-To contact the High Sheriff or to invite her to an event
+To contact the High Sheriff or to invite him to an event

 I hope you find the information in this website both interesting and informative.
 You may like to visit The High Sheriff Association to learn more about the Office of High Sheriff www.highsheriffs.com